 Benefits of Medication-Assisted Treatment

 Medication-assisted treatment is not for everyone.
-Before beginning this type of treatment program, patients need to have been sober for at least a week, so medication-assisted treatment often begins after detox is complete.
+Before beginning this type of treatment program, clients need to have been sober for at least a week, so medication-assisted treatment often begins after detox is complete.
 Your doctor can determine if you are a good candidate for this treatment before starting it.

 Some of the benefits of medication-assisted treatment at Midwest Detox Center include: